epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 Examining items to be taken in or out
 -------------------------------------

 Files that are to be taken out from the system should be checked to ensure that they do not contain study data, only summary results.
 More detailed guidance can be found `here <https://ukdataservice.ac.uk/app/uploads/thf_datareport_aw_web.pdf>`__ and `here <https://re-docs.genomicsengland.co.uk/airlock_rules/#>`__.
 This guidance is very detailed, so a balance needs to be struck around what level of checking is needed.
+It can be challenging to check large numbers of files, or files that are very large.
+Often it is necessary to have some understanding of the research area that the results relate to, which can be difficult for a Data Manager who cannot be expected to be experts in every relevant area of research.

 A standard check might be to look for participant IDs in the data export as this is clearly an indicator of individual level data.
+This prevents the scenario where a user simply asks for the data to be taken out.
+Sometimes they have misunderstood the purpose of the SRCP and think that this is an appropriate request.
 You could do this using a script in R or Python if the files are large.
 First create a list of the participant IDs from the data release, then search for these values in the data export.
+A more malicious user would possibly not use the participant IDs if there were trying to remove data without being detected.

 Often a more formal process is used where researchers have to submit a form with details about what the results are and how they relate to the project.
 There can be a service level agreement for the time taken to review requests.